-1. In these articles:
+- 1. In these articles: - (1) "Companies Acts" means the Companies Acts (as defined in section 2 of the Companies Act 2006), insofar as they apply to the Charity; - "address" means a postal address or, for the purposes of electronic communication, a fax number, an e-mail address or a telephone number for receiving text messages, in each case registered with the Charity; - (3) "the Charity" or "UKCP" means the company intended to be regulated by these articles; - (4) "clear days" in relation to the period of a notice means a period excluding: - the day when the notice is given or deemed to be given; and - the day for which it is given or on which it is to take effect; - (5) "the Commission" means the Charity Commission for England and Wales; - (6) "meeting" includes, except where inconsistent with any legal obligation: - a physical meeting; - a video conference, an internet video facility or similar electronic method allowing simultaneous visual and audio participation; and, - telephone conferencing; - (7) "Members" refers to those individuals and organisations granted membership in accordance with Article 8; - (8) "Members' Forum" has the meaning given to it in Article 28; - (9) "the seal" means the common seal of the Charity if it has one; - (10) "Secretary" means the secretary of the Charity or any other person appointed to perform the duties of the secretary of the Charity, including a joint, assistant or deputy secretary;

-- (1) "Companies Acts" means the Companies Acts (as defined in section 2 of the Companies Act 2006, insofar as they apply to the Charity; - (2) "address" means a postal address or, for the purposes of electronic communication, a fax number, an e-mail address or a telephone number for receiving text messages, in each case registered with the Charity; - (3) "the Charity" or "UKCP" means the company intended to be regulated by these articles; - (4) "clear days" in relation to the period of a notice means a period excluding: - the day when the notice is given or deemed to be given; and - the day for which it is given or on which it is to take effect; - (5) "the Commission" means the Charity Commission for England and Wales; - (6) "the seal" means the common seal of the Charity if it has one; - (7) "secretary" means the secretary of the Charity or any other person appointed to perform the duties of the secretary of the Charity, including a joint, assistant or deputy secretary; - (8) "the Trustees" means the Directors of the Charity.
-The Directors of the Charity are Charity Trustees as defined by Section 177 of the Charities Act 2011; - (9) "the United Kingdom" means Great Britain and Northern Ireland; - (10) words importing one gender shall include all genders, and the singular includes the plural and vice versa; - (11) Unless the context otherwise requires words or expressions contained in these articles have the same meaning as in the Companies Acts but excluding any statutory modification not in force when this constitution becomes binding on the Charity; and - (12) Apart from the exception mentioned in the previous paragraph a reference to an Act of Parliament includes any statutory modification or re-enactment of it for the time being in force. - (13) The relevant model articles for a company limited by guarantee are hereby expressly excluded.
+- (11) "Standing Orders" means the Standing Orders made by the Trustees pursuant to Article 38(1) - (12) "the Trustees" means the Directors of the Charity.
+The Directors of the Charity are Charity Trustees as defined by Section 177 of the Charities Act 2011; - (13) "the United Kingdom" means Great Britain and Northern Ireland; - (14) words importing one gender shall include all genders, and the singular includes the plural and vice versa; - (15) unless the context otherwise requires words or expressions contained in these articles have the same meaning as in the Companies Acts but excluding any statutory modification not in force when this constitution becomes binding on the Charity; - (16) apart from the exception mentioned in the previous paragraph a reference to an Act of Parliament includes any statutory modification or re-enactment of it for the time being in force. - (17) the relevant model articles for a company limited by guarantee are hereby expressly excluded.